mfonofm/kind-emojis-battle/README.md

 Built with my daughter during half-term, and with a little help from AI, this playful emoji battle lets you create your own character and throw emojis over the wall.

-Play against the computer or challenge another player locally.
+Play against the computer or a friend.
 First to 10 points wins the level.
 Win the most levels to win the game.

 **Kindness wins. 💕**